Local Linear Forests: Simulation Study

 We also examine the behavior of our confidence intervals in each of the given simulation setups, shown here in Table \ref{table-confidence}.
-We give average coverage of $95\%$ confidence intervals from 50 repetitions of random forests and local linear forests on draws from the simulation setups in equations \ref{boundary-eq}, \ref{friedman}, and \ref{eq-step}, as well as average confidence interval length and RMSE.
+We give average coverage of $95\%$ confidence intervals from 50 repetitions of random forests and local linear forests on draws from the simulation setups in equations \ref{boundary-eq}, \ref{friedman}, and \ref{eq-step}, as well as average confidence interval length and Root Mean Square Error.
 On equation \ref{boundary-eq}, local linear forest confidence intervals are consistently shorter and closer to $95\%$ coverage, with correspondingly lower mean squared error.
-Here, both random forests and local linear forests achieve fairly low RMSE and coverage at or above $88\%$.
+Here, both random forests and local linear forests achieve fairly low Root Mean Square Error and coverage at or above $88\%$.
 For the setup in equation \ref{friedman}, on the other hand, neither method achieves higher than $75\%$ coverage, and the local linear forest confidence intervals are longer than the random forest confidence intervals.
 This is an encouraging result, indicating that local linear forests confidence intervals are more adaptable to the context of the problem; we would hope for long confidence intervals when detection is difficult.
-Moreover, the poor coverage we see sometimes across both methods is likely because the confidence intervals are built on asymptotic results, which may not apply in these relatively low $n$ settings.
+Moreover, the poor coverage we see sometimes across both methods is likely because the confidence intervals are built on asymptotic results, which may not apply in some relatively low $n$ settings.

 We include the approximate step function in equation \ref{eq-step} to highlight a favorable example for random forests.
 Local linear forests see equivalent or better coverage on this setup, although at the cost of longer confidence intervals in low dimensions.
-Especially on small training datasets, local linear forests also improve on random forest predictions in RMSE.
+Especially on small training datasets, local linear forests also improve on random forest predictions in Root Mean Square Error.